-Neither we nor any of our subsidiaries intends to register as investment companies under the Investment Company Act of 1940, as amended (Investment Company Act).
+Neither we nor any of our subsidiaries intends to register as investment companies under the Investment Company Act.
 If we or any of our subsidiaries were obligated to register as investment companies, we would have to comply with a variety of substantive requirements under the Investment Company Act that impose, among other things:

-- · limitations on capital structure;

-- restrictions on specified investments;

-- · prohibitions on transactions with affiliates; and

-- compliance with reporting, record keeping, voting, proxy disclosure and other rules and regulations that would significantly increase our
+- · limitations on capital structure; - · restrictions on specified investments; - · prohibitions on transactions with affiliates; and - · compliance with reporting, record keeping, voting, proxy disclosure and other rules and regulations that would significantly increase our operating expenses.

-operating expenses.